 In both cases, some surface features are implemented.
-Obviously, these two materials have different features that are connected to different functions and behaviors realized by the two natural systems.
+Obviously, these two materials have different features that are connected to different functions and behaviours realized by the two natural systems.

-An evaluation of the potential loss of innovation, which is an incomplete description of the natural system implies, can be achieved by considering that, according to Howard, Culley, and Dekoninck (2008), the originality increases by innovating, respectively, Structure, Function, and Behavior.
+An evaluation of the potential loss of innovation, which an incomplete description of the natural system implies, can be achieved by considering that, according to (Howard, Culley, & Dekoninck, 2008) the originality increases by innovating respectively: Structure, Function and Behaviour.